$ KaraMind_AI/ML RESEARCH LAB

 The CLAUDE.md File: Your Most Powerful Tool

-Create a CLAUDE.md file in your project root.
+The single most important file in your codebase for using Claude Code effectively is the root CLAUDE.md.
 This file is automatically loaded when Claude Code starts and provides persistent context about your project.
+We can create CLAUDE.md file in the root directory using the /init command.

 What to Include